chuangix/emacs.d/README.md

 This is an OOTB emacs configuration.

 All the user perference settings are listed and can be set in `lisp/user-preference.el` file.

-You may create that file by yourself, otherwise your will use the defaut configuration.
+You may create that file by yourself, otherwise use the defaut configuration.
 An example of `lisp/user-preference.el` is below, and it contains all the settings you can modify.

 ```elisp